gnargle/gnome-shell-extension-zenbook-duo/README.md

 ## Debugging

-Test if brightness can be set to screenpad at all
+To test if asus-wmi-screenpad dependency is working, run the following in a terminal

 ```
 echo 255 > '/sys/class/leds/asus::screenpad/brightness'
 ```

 This should have set screenpad brightness to max (or less if you replace 255 by lower value).
-If this is not working, check the kernel module mentioned above.
+If this is not working, check the kernel module setup of asus-wmi-screenpad.